Harold, everyone has the right to make an ass out of themselves. You just can't let the world judge you too much.

 ”

-After three years living abroad in Berlin, I’m now based in Fremont, California, enjoying life back in the U.S. I love spending time with my family, singing, dancing, and finding time to attend concerts whenever I can.
-I’m also passionate about interior design and architecture, which I love to spend time obsessing over at home.
+After three years living abroad in Berlin, I’m back in the Bay, based in Fremont, California.
+I love spending time with my family and 3 cats, reading, singing, dancing, and finding time to attend concerts whenever I can.
+I’m also passionate about technology, interior design, and architecture.